gtweiss/BSLI_2018/README.md

 # BSLI_2018
-Repository for the 2018 Buckeye Space Launch Initiative.
+Repository for the 2018 Buckeye Space Launch Initiative Arming System.